-The EU's non-proliferation policies use two types of instruments: exercising influence in the various global non-proliferation and arms for through the adoption of common positions, and providing financial and technical assistance to support arms control, disarmament and non-proliferation.
+The EU's non-proliferation policies use two types of instruments: exercising influence in the various global non-proliferation and arms fora through the adoption of common positions,41 and providing financial and technical assistance to support arms control, disarmament and non-proliferation.
 These efforts concentrated on various frameworks, including the International Atomic Energy Agency (IAEA), the Comprehensive Test Ban Treaty (CTBT), the Chemical Weapons Convention (CWC), and the Biological and Toxin Weapons Convention (BTWC), as well as proposals for a Fissile Material Cut-off Treaty (FMCT).

 Results of the EU's non-proliferation policies in relation to WMDs, and in particular its ability to influence global negotiation processes remain mixed.
-Over the years the EU received good reviews on its performance in international negotiations and it is largely acknowledged that the EU is not too blame for the generally decreased enthusiasm for multilateralism these days.
+Over the years the EU received good reviews on its performance in international negotiations and it is largely acknowledged that the EU is not to blame for the generally decreased enthusiasm for multilateralism these days.
 At the same time, it is also not always able to build consensus internally, in particular in relation to nuclear issues.
-In relation to the EU's role on the 2015 NPT Review Conference, it has for instance been observed that "its influence as a distinct actor in the NPT context remains very limited, and the EU's common position is in greater disarray than ever before."
-Given the different interests of the EU Member States in this dossier, it should not come as a surprise that consensus-building is difficult.
-France and the UK are NWS recognized by the treaty; Belgium, Germany, Italy and the Netherlands host US tactical nuclear weapons on their territory; and 16 more NATO states are covered by the alliance's extended nuclear deterrence pledges; and finally Finland and Sweden use nuclear plants for energy production and Austria, Cyprus, Ireland and Malta have rejected even the civilian use of nuclear energy.
-40 The different views of the Member States clearly returned with the 'Humanitarian Pledge', issued by the Austrian Government in 2015 in the framework of the so-called Humanitarian Initiative, a global group of states aiming at overcoming the problems to take further steps in nuclear disarmament.
-While one EU Member State - Austria - was leading in this initiative, another one - France - was actively undermining many of the aspects of the 'Pledge'.
-41 Case like these underline the difficulties the EU faces in reaching common positions on issues related to WMDs.
+In relation to the EU's role on the 2015 NPT Review Conference, it has for instance been observed that "its influence as a distinct actor in the NPT context remains very limited, and the EU's common position is in greater disarray than ever before."42 Given the different interests of the EU Member States in this dossier, it should not come as a surprise that consensus-building is difficult.
+France is a NWS recognized by the treaty; Belgium, Germany, Italy and the Netherlands host US tactical nuclear weapons on their territory; and 16 more NATO states are covered by the alliance's extended nuclear deterrence pledges; and finally Finland and Sweden use nuclear plants for energy production and Austria, Cyprus, Ireland and Malta have rejected even the civilian use of nuclear energy.43 The different views